About Michael Moore

-From his childhood explorations of coastal tide pools to working as a navigation officer on board Coast Guard ships, Mike’s life has always revolved around the ocean.
-A keen observer of all things marine, Mike grew up in Victoria, British Columbia, Canada.
-After studying marine biology at the University of Victoria, he worked as a commercial diver, fishing for scallops, sea cucumbers and the giant Pacific octopus, the world’s largest octopus.
+From his childhood explorations of coastal tide pools to working as a navigation officer on board coast guard ships, Mike’s life has always revolved around the ocean.
+He is a keen observer of all things marine.

-In 1990, his intimate knowledge of the British Columbia coast led Mike to work on various vessels, doing ecotourism trips as a captain and naturalist.
-After moving to Cortes Island in 1991, he worked as a kayak guide/instructor, sailing skipper and naturalist.
-He also taught seamanship and chart work on the island.
+In 1990, his intimate knowledge of the British Columbia coast led Mike to work on various vessels doing eco-tourism trips as a captain and naturalist.
+Mike now lives on a sailboat off Canada’s west coast, and during the summer months he continues his work as a naturalist, eco-tour captain, kayak guide and commercial diver.